nsengupta/elevator-ratatui/README.md

 ### An elevator, on-screen

-This is a fun project, and primarily the result of my journey with Rust ( #rustlang ) in general and a few other design approach and tools in particular, namely:
+This is a fun project, and primarily the result of my journey with Rust ( #rustlang ) in general and a few other design approaches and tools in particular, namely:

 *   ratatui (https://ratatui.rs/)
 *   ractor  (https://github.com/slawlor/ractor)